utsavosho/utsavosho/README.md

 # Hi there, I'm Utsav 👋

-## I'm a Data Scientist and I live in Paris, France
+## I'm a Data Science & Analytics student @Epita and I live in Paris, France

 ### 🚀 Tools and Technologies I use: